 Being on camera, on a stage or in front of an audience can immediately lead to feelings of nervousness, anxiety or intimidation.
-Here are six ways to calm your performance jitters no matter what if you’re going to be on camera to speaking to an audience.
+Here are six ways to calm your performance jitters if you’re going to be on camera or on stage speaking to an audience.

 When you get nervous, stressed or anxious your body tends to tense up.
 A few simple yoga stretches can help release that tight feeling.
 If you get the jitters and feel as if your heart is racing before you go on set or on stage, then breathe deeply and shake out your body.
 I know it sounds silly, but it usually helps.
 Swing your arms, roll your shoulders, do a little jump or march in place with some high knees.
 You’re just trying to release some of that excess adrenaline.

 You’ve likely heard or read "just breathe" hundreds of times.
 You may have even heard your Pilates or Cross Fit instructor say it this morning.
 Breathing helps.
-Taking deep breathes can help lower your heart rate, help you relax and decrease how much of the stress hormone cortisol is released into your body.
+Taking deep breaths can help lower your heart rate, help you relax and decrease how much of the stress hormone cortisol is released into your body.

 Try the 4-7-8 breathing technique, also known as "relaxing breath."
 It involves breathing in for 4 seconds, holding the breath for 7 seconds, and exhaling for 8 seconds.